 Time to make a change…

-In 2018, the UK will be enforcing the General Data Protection Regulation (GDPR) to take over from the existing Data Protection Act (DPA).
+In 2018, the UK enforced the General Data Protection Regulation (GDPR) to take over from the existing Data Protection Act (DPA).
 With tougher guidelines and penalties, the GDPR is designed to give individuals in the EU greater control over the way their data is used and kept by companies across the world.

 Under GDPR, any incident that leads to the compromise of such data – e.g. cyber-attack – must be reported to the Information Commissioner’s Office (ICO) within 72 hours.
 Individuals affected must then be notified without undue delay.
-This will expose businesses to negative publicity and loss of custom along with the wider burden of dealing with whatever caused the breach in the first place, not to mention putting it right.
+This exposes businesses to negative publicity and loss of custom along with the wider burden of dealing with whatever caused the breach in the first place, not to mention putting it right.
+So now has never been a better time to overhaul your company’s approach to cyber security.

 The problem at hand…